Dynamics of hyperbolic correspondences: Introduction

-By Theorems \ref{qpx} and \ref{jvt}, every centre belongs to the interior of $M_{\beta,0}.$ Indeed, we show in Theorem \ref{jst} that there is an open set $M'_{\beta}$ containing $\mathbb{C} -M_{\beta,0}$ and every simple centre, such that $c\mapsto J_c$ and $c\mapsto J_c^*$ are continuous on $M'_{\beta}$ with respect to the Hausdorff distance.
-According to Theorem 3.4 of \cite{SS17}, this implies structural stability and the existence of branched holomorphic motions.
-(See Section \ref{gvn} for more details).
+\begin{thmm} There is an open set $H_{\beta}$ containing $\mathbb{C} -M_{\beta,0}$ and every simple centre, such that $c\mapsto J_c$ and $c\mapsto J_c^*$ are continuous on $H_{\beta}$ with respect to the Hausdorff distance. \end{thmm} According to Theorem 3.4 of Siqueira \& Smania \cite{SS17}, this theorem implies structural stability and the existence of branched holomorphic motions, {as stated in Theorem \ref{plmd}, which is the general version of the following result.}